 in the cities of the plain

-You will recall that sistemâsi means to set oneself up, to settle.
+You will recall that sistemâsi means to settle.
 Fint a can translate as far as, until; you can understand it as meaning towards here.

 al plantà lis sôs tendis fint a Sodome

 he pitched his tents towards Sodom

 Review the meaning of some of the usages found in this verse:

 The Friulian for way, road is la strade.
 The expression fûr di strade, then, means off the way; that is, wicked.

 evil, wicked things

 Une robate (bad thing) derives from la robe (thing).

 la int e jere dal dut fûr di strade